Category: The Busts

 Bronze edition: 20 | Height 30″

 “Sconondoa, an incredibly old and frail chief of the Oneidas, rose to speak at a treaty negotiation between the British and the Iroquois at Albany, N.Y.
 The date was July 17, 1752.
-No one knew how old he was but no white man present knew him except …
+No one knew how old he was but no white man present knew …

 Continue reading